Billy-Spearman-WCCI/RaceCarExtension/README.md

         * So, our RestController says that it needs a Repository.
 But we can't make a repository yet because the repository needs an entity first.
 What Spring does is figure out, hey, I could could first make an entity, and then make a repository, and then make a controller.
+    * `@AutoWired` is sort of the core of understanding Spring.
-* **JPA** -- Java Persistence Architecture ... a standard way of marking Java objects which should be stored in databases.
+* **JPA** -- Java Persistence API ... a standard way of marking Java objects which should be stored in databases.
   Hibernate is by far the most common *implementation* of JPA (and predates it).
 In most cases, they're interchangeable in ordinary speech.
 This also called an ORM (Object-RelationalDatabase Mapping).
 * **Constructor dependency injection** -- the preferred pattern for injecting dependencies.
 For example, a `@RestController`-annotated class might